2019 World Juniors: Canada Fails to Medal, But Show Goes On

 Alexander Chmelevski sent the Americans to the semifinals with an empty-netter in the final minute.

-Team USA outshot the Czech Republic 41-19 as Cayden Primeau backstopped his third win of these World Juniors.
-Czech goaltender Lukas Dostal wrapped up his stellar tournament with 38 saves in defeat.
+Team USA outshot the Czech Republic 41-19 as Cayden Primeau backstopped his third win of the World Juniors.
+Czech goaltender Lukas Dostal wrapped up his stellar tournament with 38 saves in a losing effort.

 Russia 8, Slovakia 3